Bachelor of Advanced Humanities (Honours)

 So, all you need to worry about at this stage is choosing four courses for Semester 1 and four courses for Semester 2, taking into account all compulsory core courses.

-At the start of the BAdvHum(Hons).
-You do need to choose which major you would like to undertake.
-By choosing a major, you can start to formulate a study plan.
+At the start of the BAdvHum(Hons) you do need to choose which major or extended major you would like to undertake.
+By choosing your major or extended major, you can start to formulate a study plan.

 The following is a suggestion for your first semester: